Crittora/crittora-ledger-poc/README.md

    export MOONBASE_RPC_URL="https://rpc.api.moonbase.moonbeam.network"
    export PRIVATE_KEY="0xabc123..."          # or point Ape at an encrypted keyfile
    ```
-3. Update `ape-config.yaml` with the Moonbase network alias if not already present.
+3. Verify `ape-config.yaml` recognizes the Moonbase network (already scaffolded) and that your account is funded via the faucet.

 ## Useful Commands
 - `ape compile` – compile contracts in `contracts/`.